Published on June 13, 2019

 Magnesium is a mineral essential for many functions within the body including blood pressure regulation, bone health, blood glucose control, and vitamin D activation.
 Magnesium deficiency is common world-wide and low magnesium levels have been linked to atrial fibrillation (irregular heart rate), hypertension, cardiovascular disease, insulin resistance, type 2 diabetes, and migraines.

 Earlier this year, GrassrootsHealth started offering a magnesium test with the Elements Panel, which includes testing your vitamin D level along with essential elements magnesium, selenium, zinc, copper, and copper:zinc ratio, and toxic heavy metals cadmium, lead, and mercury.
-Among the 122 participants who have tested their red blood cell (RBC) magnesium levels, 87% have levels between 30-49 mg/L (3.0-4.9 mg/dL).
+Among the 122 participants who have tested their whole blood magnesium levels, 87% have levels between 30-49 mg/L (3.0-4.9 mg/dL).

 At this point, we have not tracked the correlations with your tested magnesium levels and any health outcomes, nor the actual correlations with other nutrients.
-Your ongoing participation in this project will contribute greatly to everyone’s knowledge about ‘what does it take to help with…..?’.
+Your ongoing participation in this project will contribute greatly to everyone’s knowledge about ‘what does it take to help with…..?’ and ‘what is the optimal magnesium level?’.
 We will continue to track the information and report back to you about what we see.
 At this point, we need 1000 participants to have ‘statistical significance’.
 Keep up the good work!

 If any of our group would like to help sponsor other’s participation, please email jen @grassrootshealth.org and let us know!